All Episodes

 Today, in the face of this joyful news, our faith compels us to love our enemies, even when they have committed acts which cause great hardship to our friends and sorrow to their families.

-In the spirit of the prophetic nonviolence that motivated Jim, Norman, Harmit, and Tom to go to Iraq.
+In the spirit of the prophetic nonviolence that motivated Jim, Norman, Harmeet, and Tom to go to Iraq, we refuse to yield to a spirit of vengeance.

 Nobody is asking you to yield to a spirit of vengeance.

-How about a little gratitude?
+How about a little gratitude, twerp?

 You made the decision to go there on your own.

-This this idea of insecurity, the root cause of the insecurity which led to this kidnapping and so much pain and suffering.
+This idea of insecurity, the root cause of the insecurity which led to this kidnapping and so much pain and suffering.

 It would help if you loved your friends.

-Here's the second bike.
+Here's the second bite.

 Throughout these difficult months, we have been heartened by messages of concern for our four colleagues from all over the world.